 Students are required to use the Harvard system of referencing for this course

-Each page of your online assessments should include a footer with your name, student number, the title of the assessment, unit code and title and page numbers.
-For example, Juliet Wiggins S123456, Task 2, BUSM6245C Implement operational plan, Page 1 of 10.
+• Each page of your assessment should include a footer with your name, student number, the title of the assessment, unit code and title and page numbers.

 Marking Guide (competency):